kshahnazari1998/Credit-Card_Default_Detection/README.md

 ---
 The dataset used is from https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset

+## Viewing the results

+The results of the study are stored on the HTML file in the root folder.
+If you don't want to rerun the code, then check it out!

 ## Running Locally

 To run the app locally and to modify it, first clone the repo: